Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

 \subsection{Motion Robust Capture}

 One of the biggest advantages of our system is \textit{fast} high-quality capture which allows for motion robust reconstructions of moving mixed reflectance scenes (\textit{mixed reflectance 3D videos}).
-Representative frames of these videos for four different scenes are shown in \Cref{fig:VideoFrames}, and the full videos can be seen \href{https://drive.google.com/drive/folders/1l-5CNM5QqyrP5nZwgZ8e4urpwg04lov8?usp=sharing}{\underline{here}}.
-The first scene shows the reconstruction for the combination of specular and diffuse objects - a shiny balloon and a convex mirror, and some diffuse objects (David and Stanford Bunny).
+Representative frames of these videos for five different scenes are shown in \Cref{fig:VideoFrames}, and the full videos can be seen in the supplementary video.
+The first scene (a) shows the reconstruction for the already discussed combination of specular and diffuse objects - a shiny balloon and a convex mirror, and some diffuse objects (David and Stanford Bunny).
 The moving scene is reconstructed in a 14Hz (70ms per frame) video.
-The second, third, and fourth scenes are reconstructed at 29Hz (35ms per frame), assuming the presence of only diffuse and partially specular objects in the scene.
-The second scene shows a table tennis ball bouncing while the third video demonstrates the ambient light resilience of our system.
-For this third video, we move a bright light bulb rapidly which changes the lighting of the scene.
-However, this does not affect our results leading to the successful reconstruction of both the side of the bulb as well as the David statue.
-The fourth scene shows a treasure chest with partially specular surfaces like the metal strip and handle.
-Our method is able to successfully reconstruct these partially specular parts too.
+The second, third, and fourth scenes (b-d) are reconstructed at 29Hz (35ms per frame), assuming the presence of only diffuse and partially specular object surfaces in the scene.
+The second scene (b) shows the motion-robust reconstruction of a bouncing table tennis ball, while the third video (c) demonstrates the robustness of our system to (rapidly changing) ambient light: We move a bright light bulb rapidly, which changes the lighting of the scene.
+This still does not affect our evaluation results, leading to the successful reconstruction of the finer features on the side of the bulb (dark region) as well as the David bust (bright region), also demonstrating the high dynamic range of our event-based system.
+The fourth scene (d) shows a treasure chest with partially specular surfaces (like the metal strip and handle).
+Our method can also successfully reconstruct these partially specular parts.
+The last scene (e) shows the manual closing of the lens box captured at 14Hz (70ms per frame).
+In the top section of the lens box, we can see the transition between the top specular flap and the diffuse hand as we close the box.
+As the hand enters the projector field of view, it reduces the coverage of the specular part and also occludes it from the camera.